-There are a number of small restaurants and cafes that line the side of the road at the entrance to the rice terraces.
-You can stop here for breakfast or lunch once you have finished exploring the beautiful Jatiluwih UNESCO site.
+There are also a number of small restaurants and cafes that line the side of the road at the entrance to the rice terraces.
+You can stop here for breakfast or lunch once you have finished exploring the beautiful Jatiluwih UNESCO Site.

 Sunrise in the rice fields